microcks/microcks.io/content/documentation/explanations/dispatching.md

 ### SCRIPT dispatcher

 `SCRIPT` dispatchers are the most versatile and powerful to integrate custom dispatching logic in Microcks.
-When using such a `Dispatcher`, `Dispatching Rule` is simply a Groovy script that is evaluated and has to return the name of mock response.
+When using such a `Dispatcher`, `Dispatching Rule` is a script that is evaluated and has to return the name of mock response.
+You need to use `GROOVY` or `JS` to specify the scripting language.

 Before actually evaluating the script, Microcks builds a runtime context where elements from incoming requests are made available.
 Therefore, you may have access to different objects from the script.